Kruptein/planarally-docs/docs/dm/assets.md

 This will present a menu of all categories.
 Enabling one shows you all shapes with that category.

+For more information on how to use the filter tab, check the [Filter](/docs/tools/filter/) document.

 ### Annotation

 At the bottom of the Edit asset menu is a space to write anything localized on that one shape.